 - What is the difference between ACH and EFT payments?

 - What are the similarities between ACH and EFT payments?

 - How to save money using EFT payments

 What are EFT payments?

-EFT is the process of moving electronic transfers of money between bank accounts without using a cheque or getting assistance from a bank representative.
+EFT is the process of moving electronic transfers of money between bank accounts without using a check or getting assistance from a bank representative.
 It's a direct deposit of funds from on account to another.
 Businesses can use EFT payments to send payments directly to vendors and suppliers or collect payments directly from clients and customers without sending anything through the mail.
 EFT payments also support both single-entry and recurring payments.
 However, you cannot use EFT to send money to businesses outside of Canada.